Dux-ping/Dux-ping/README.md

 ## Hi there 👋

-<h3 align="center">🚀 Education & Training</h3>
+### 👋 Hello, I'm Viorel!

+### 💻 Training & Development

-I have successfully completed immersive development programmes through [The Developer Academy](https://www.thedeveloperacademy.com) and [Coursera](https://www.coursera.org), specialising in Front-End Development.
+I have completed immersive development programmes through [The Developer Academy](https://www.thedeveloperacademy.com) and [Coursera](https://www.coursera.org), specialising in Front-End Development.
 These experiences gave me a solid foundation in modern web technologies and a passion for building user-centric applications.

 ### 🎓 Certifications